andy-poole-podcast-cover

 Episode seven - Andy Poole

 In this episode of the Your Law Firm Success podcast, Stephen talks to Andy Poole, COO and Head of Legal at Armstrong Watson, about his experience of working with law firms all over the UK helping them to become more successful through the deployment of the Entrepreneurial Operating System (EOS) outlined in Gino Wickman’s seminal book ‘Traction’.
-This EOS framework is a simple, easy to follow methodology for delivering business success.

 Listen here: